 Flavors such as vanilla, mint, ginger, citrus peel, or cinnamon are great pairings for rhubarb.
 To add the flavor, take your item (such as a few mint leaves or a vanilla bean) and add to the hot syrup once you have taken it off the heat to let it steep.
 Depending on what you are using, this can take anywhere from 10-30 minutes.

-Can you use the rhubarb leaves?
+Can you use the leaves?

-Rhubarb leaves are poisonous and must be removed before using the rhubarb.
+Rhubarb leaves are poisonous and must be removed before using the stalks.
 Eat the stalks only.
 If you have stalks with the leaves attached, simply cut them off and keep the stalks.
 (Noting that the stalks keep better and longer in your fridge with the leaves removed.)

 - Look for firm stalks, avoiding any which are limp or blemished.